|

 explains a lot more to me.
 Love is an

-energy that can only be
+energy that can only be handled when

 there is a certain attitude.
 Basically